Squonk713/visualisation_project_3/README.md

 ![Frappe Image](Images/frappe_bar_chart.JPG)

-For this bar chart we will use Frappe Charts a SVG Chart component with the mean happiness score data to plot 10 countries with the highest mean happiness score and 10 countries with the lowest happiness score for all five years.
+Frappe Charts a SVG Chart component was used to create the bar chart.
+Mean happiness score was used to plot the 10 countries with the highest mean happiness score and 10 countries with the lowest happiness score for all five years.

 #### Plotly Bubble Plot

 ![Bubble Image](Images/plotly_bubble.JPG)

-For the bubble plot we will have

-Bubble colour = Region

-Size of Bubble = Life expectancy

-X Values = GDP per Capita

-Y Values = Happiness score

-Hover Text = Country and Happiness Score

-Selector = Year
+The interactive bubble plot was created using Plotly and Javascript.
+The hover text shows happiness score, country name and GDP per Capita value.
+The colour of the bubble corresponds to the country's region e.g. Western Europe and Southern Asia.
+The bubble size corresponds to the lifetime expectancy contribution to happiness score and the bubble plot can be changed on "Year" using the selector button.

 #### Plotly Bar Charts

 ![Bar Image](Images/plotly_bar.png)

-X Values = Happiness Score

-Y Values = Year

-Selector = Country
+The interactive bar plot was created using Plotly and Javascript.
+The hover text shows happiness score for the country over the years included in this dataset (2015-2019).
+The plot can be changed using the "Country" selector button, which includes 141 countries.